jao11/XMIMSIM/Installation-instructions.md

 ## <a id="compilefromsource"></a>Compiling from source

-The followind dependencies are required to build XMI-MSIM:
+The following dependencies are required to build XMI-MSIM:

 * fortran 2003 compiler (gfortran >= 4.4, Intel Fortran are known to work)
 * ANSI C compiler (gcc for example)